Davidslv/davidslv.github.com/_posts/2026-08-28-slashdata-ruby-developer-numbers.md

 They have not printed a Rails-only number.
 They have not printed a "primary language" number.
 They have not printed the Q1 2026 Ruby headcount in public.

 The durable working population in this series is the **2.5 million** band from 2024.
 That is the figure that lines up with Stack Overflow's professional share applied to SlashData's own professional population.
 The extra bodies in 2025 are the ones SlashData explains with AI assistants and a few non-web domains.
+On Hacker News, the loudest Ruby month was already February 2013.

 ## Sources